“Not Being Awake at the Plate” Is A Time Trap Many Women Face That Keeps Their Plates Far Too Full!

 I love the analogy from one of my favorite books “The Slow Down Diet” by Marc David: make sure to get plenty of Vitamin O (Oxygen).
 Begin by sitting down and practice breathing before your meals.
 Here is a quick tip for breathing to help with stress and overwhelm.
 It is a great place to start and practice before and during your meals.

 Take time to slow down by noticing your food.
 See it, touch it, and taste it.
 Try and connect completely with the food and meal that is nourishing your body.
 The colors and textures, the people with whom you are eating and your conversations.
 If you find your mind wondering be kind to yourself and let it go.
 Notice the times you go in autopilot and bring yourself back.

 Step 3: Find Support

-Mindfulness is not a goal you finally accomplish and check off your to do list.
-It is constant practice.
+Mindfulness is not a goal you finally accomplish and check off your to-do list.
+It is a constant practice.
 Today, I started a conversation with my daughter and then completely lost my train of thought because I became distracted.
 Does this happen to you?
 I was aware of it after the fact and gave myself grace and brought myself back to the present moment.